Paperspace/gradient-cli/README.md

 2. `pipenv [--two|--three] install` is run if `--pipenv` is specified
 3. `pip[2|3] install -r requirements.txt` is run if `--req <requirements.txt>` is specified
 4. `python[2|3] myscript.py` is run

+As mentioned above, you can use the `--dryrun` option to see the resultant commands that will be run on the paperspace jobs cluster node for a given set of options, without actually running the commands.

 Default Container